datacamp-content-public/Matplotlib-in-Python/chapter1.md

 2) Add a legend using the .legend method

-3) Add the following labels and titles:

-x-axis: "Time"

-y-axis: "R'000"

-Plot Title: "Sales versus Costs for 2018"
+3) Add the following labels and titles:         x-axis: "Time"        y-axis: "R'000"         Plot Title: "Sales versus Costs for 2018"

 4) Finally Show the graphs you have plotted using the .show method

 `@hint`
+1) Did you add the parameter: label = "sales"  ?

 `@pre_exercise_code`